 Andrew has ten years of legal recruiting experience and focuses on the placement of associates, counsel, and partners at law firms and corporations.
 [Read More]

 Andrew served as a member of the Career Advancement and Management Committee of the NYC Bar Association and has moderated panels on effective interviewing, law firm and litigation career paths, lateral moves, in-house career paths, and hot practice areas.
-He has spoken on several other panels regarding interviewing, sensitive recruiting situations, the legal job market, networking, and legal careers.
+He has spoken on several other panels regarding interviewing, sensitive recruiting situations, strategies for working with recruiters, the legal job market, networking, and legal careers.
 He has had several articles published, including The Unforgiving Market on the NYC Bar website; the The Illusion of Attorney Job Security and Practical Implications and In-House Counsel Financial Sector Career Paths (Panel Report) on inhouseblog.com; and contributed to Points To Ponder Before Using A Recruiter, which was published in the Connecticut Law Tribune.
 He also serves as the Treasurer of the Fair Trade Chamber Music Society, interviews Yale College applicants on behalf of the Yale Alumni Schools Committee, and serves as a member of the Harvard Club of New York City.

 Before recruiting, Andrew was an employment law associate with Paul, Hastings, Janofsky & Walker LLP and Simpson Thacher & Bartlett LLC in New York; and a law clerk to Judge John C. Lifland, U.S.D.J., D.N.J.
 Andrew earned his B.A., summa cum laude, in Psychology from Yale University in 1998 and his J.D. from Harvard Law School in 2001.